 Congratulations!
 You did it!
-You have successfully made it through the 5 steps in becoming a content creator and you are now starting to monetize your posts!
-Because you have started building a portfolio of either great pictures or actual sponsored posts, you have gotten to the point in your creating that you are asking yourself “should I still be accepting unpaid work?”.
+You have successfully made it through the 5 steps in becoming a content creator.
+Maybe you’re even monetizing your posts through affiliate marketing.
+Now you have gotten to the point in your creating that you are asking yourself “should I still be accepting unpaid work?”.
 Read on to learn when to stop accepting gifted or non-paid influencer brand campaigns.

 - It’s a product I was going to buy anyway AND the deliverables are not excessive.
-If I really wanted that product but they are asking for three Instagram posts, a Tik Tok, and a YouTube review, well then I’m passing.
-One post and an Instagram Story with a swipe-up link is perfectly fine.
+If I really want the product, but they are asking for 4 posts, well then I’m passing.
+However, one post and an Instagram Story with a swipe-up link is perfectly fine.

-- It’s a product that I can link via RewardStyle and make some commissionable sales off of it.
-In this way, I can actually make money off of a free product by talking about it on my social media and hopefully getting some small compensation for it.
+- It’s a product that I can link to make some commissionable sales off of it.
+In this way, I can actually make money off of a free product by talking about it on my feed.

 - It’s a company that I really wanted to work with.
-I have my own list of companies that if they came knocking, I would 100% answer the door as quickly as possible!
+I have my own list of companies that I would work with on a gifted basis.

-Which leads me to another interesting tid-bit of information.
-One of the big reasons that I am an advocate for moving from gifted work to paid work is because the market is so saturated.
-Influencers left and right want to work and they are willing to do it for free.
-Now again, this is fine to build a portfolio or to get your foot in the door with a brand you really like, but the reason influencers are getting a lot of DMs and emails for non-paid work is because other influencers continue to ACCEPT those campaigns.
-So those companies know that they can get away with offering gifted campaigns because people are willing to work for only that.
+One of the biggest reasons to move from gifted work to paid work is because the market is so saturated.
+Influencers left and right want to work for brands, and they are willing to do it for free.
+Which is fine to build a portfolio or to get your foot in the door with a brand you like.
+But the reason influencers are getting a lot of opportunities for non-paid work is because other influencers continue to accept those campaigns.
+Companies know that they can get away with offering gifted campaigns because people are willing to work for free.

-And you don’t need X amount of followers to do paid work!
-You should not be selling yourself short just because you don’t think you have a big enough following to get a company’s attention.
-If you have an engaged audience and you are getting brands wanting to work with you, keep up the good work up!
-I have seen so many people get paid deals with as little as 2,000 followers.
-Don’t sell yourself short if you think it’s time that you started getting paid for your awesome posts!
+You don’t need a certain amount of followers to do paid work!
+Don’t sell yourself short just because you don’t think you have a big enough following to get a company’s attention.
+If you have an engaged audience and you are getting campaign requests from brands, keep up the good work up!
+So many people get paid deals with as little as 2,000 followers.
+Don’t sell yourself short if you think it’s time that you started getting paid for your awesome posts.

-Overall, just take this with a grain of salt – there is no one right answer to this big question of “when you should stop accepting non-paid work”.
-It will forever be a moving target!
-You just need to decide for yourself when your time and your work needs to start making you money in return.
+Overall, just take this with a grain of salt.
+There is no one right answer to this big question of “when you should stop accepting non-paid work”.
+It’s a moving target.
+Eventually your time and your work needs to start making you money in return.